-3. The scope and impact of health risks from alcohol and drug abuse are both alarming and well- documented, ranging from mood-altering to lifethreatening, with consequences that extend beyond the individual to family, organizations and society at large.
+- 3. The scope and impact of health risks from alcohol and drug abuse are both alarming and well- documented, ranging from mood-altering to lifethreatening, with consequences that extend beyond the individual to family, organizations and society at large.
 There are physical, emotional, spiritual, social and occupational risks involved with the use of alcohol and drugs.
 Some of the physical health risks of drug use include, but are not limited to heart problems, infections, malnutrition, convulsions, respiratory paralysis, emphysema, high blood pressure, and possible death.
 Drug use can also lead to legal problems, financial hardships, and social and occupational difficulties.
 Some of the physical risks of using alcohol are chronic addiction, blood disorders, brain damage, cirrhosis, hepatitis, heart problems, lung infection and stomach ulcers.
 Mentally, there may be increased stress, depression, contemplation of suicide, impaired thought process, memory loss, and increased incidents of psychosis.
-Lincoln Memorial University, therefore, conducts regular programs to educate its students, faculty, and staff that consumption and/or abuse of alcohol and other drugs may alter behavior, distort perception, impair thinking, impede judgment, and lead to physical or psychological dependence.

-- 4. A description of alcohol and drug counseling, treatment or rehabilitation to students: Lincoln Memorial University CVM in conjunction with Cherokee Mental Health provides a comprehensive alcohol and drug prevention program for students in need of assistance.
-Faculty, staff, students, and concerned family members may refer students for to Cherokee Mental Health directly or to the Office of Admissions and Student Service.
+Lincoln Memorial University, therefore, conducts regular programs to educate its students, faculty, and staff that consumption and/or abuse of alcohol and other drugs may alter behavior, distort perception, impair thinking, impede judgment, and lead to physical or psychological dependence. - 4.
+Alcohol and drug counseling, treatment or rehabilitation may be provided to students of LMU- CVM in conjunction with Cherokee Mental Health.
+Faculty, staff, students, and concerned family members may refer students for to Cherokee Mental Health directly or to the Dean of Students.
 Students receiving counseling on campus as a result of alcohol, drug, or personal concerns can do so with the assurance that strict counseling confidentiality will be observed.
-If dismissal from the university is made, assessment and rehabilitation at the student's expense may be required for reentry to the institution. - 5.
-Disciplinary sanctions will result from standards of conduct violations regarding the unlawful possession, use, or distribution of illicit drugs and alcohol on LMU property or as a part of any LMU activities.
+If dismissal from LMU-CVM is made, assessment and rehabilitation at the student's expense may be required for reentry to the institution.

+- 5. Disciplinary sanctions will result from standards of conduct violations regarding the unlawful possession, use, or distribution of illicit drugs and alcohol on LMU property or as a part of any LMU activities.
 Student consumption, possession, sale, distribution, or being in the presence of alcohol and other drugs on the LMU campus is prohibited.
 Sanctions include, but are not limited to: - a.
 Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall. - b.
 Public drunkenness: Those who are violent, uncontrollable, or aggressive are subject to arrest.
 Other offenses subject to second offense consequences "possession or consumption" above. - c.
 Alcohol served, used, or sold at campus activities on campus will result in the probation and/or suspension of the sponsoring organization.
 (See Student Organization Council Handbook)